-145 private sources such as gifts, grants and donations; and (iii) interest earned on money in the fund.
-146 Amounts credited to the fund shall not be subject to further appropriation and any money 147 remaining in the fund at the end of a fiscal year shall not revert to the General Fund.
-148 SECTION 4.
-Chapter 71 of the General Laws is hereby amended by inserting after 149 section 98 the following section:- 150 Section 99. (a) As used in this section the following words shall have the following 151 meanings unless the context clearly requires otherwise:- 152 "Evidence-based", a program or practice that: (i) demonstrates a statistically significant 153 effect on relevant outcomes based on: (A) strong evidence from at least 1 well-designed and 154 well-implemented experimental study; (B) moderate evidence from at least 1 well-designed and 155 well-implemented quasi-experimental study; or (C) promising evidence from at least 1 well- 156 designed and well-implemented correlational study with statistical controls for selection bias; or 157 (ii) (A) demonstrates a rationale based on high-quality research findings or positive evaluation 158 that such program or practice is likely to improve relevant outcomes; and (B) includes ongoing 159 efforts to examine the effects of the program or practice.
-160 "School", as defined in section 16DD of chapter 6A.
-161 "Social inclusion", a state in which all students are valued and feel that they have 162 consistent opportunities to engage in meaningful activities and interactions with their friends, 163 classmates and members of the community regardless of their identity.
-164 "Social isolation", a state in which a student engages in low relative frequencies of peer 165 interactions and experiences or perceives low levels of peer acceptance or high levels of peer rejection, resulting in the student being frequently excluded from social interactions andrelationships with friends, classmates and members of the community.
+160 Amounts credited to the fund shall not be subject to further appropriation and any money 161 remaining in the fund at the end of a fiscal year shall not revert to the General Fund.
+162 SECTION 4.
+Chapter 71 of the General Laws is hereby amended by inserting after 163 section 99 the following section:- 164 Section 100. (a) As used in this section the following words shall have the following 165 meanings unless the context clearly requires otherwise: 166 "Evidence-based", a program or practice that: 167 (i) demonstrates a statistically significant effect on relevant outcomes based on: (A) 168 strong evidence from at least 1 well-designed and well-implemented experimental study; (B) 169 moderate evidence from at least 1 well-designed and well-implemented quasi-experimental 170 study; or (C) promising evidence from at least 1 well-designed and well-implemented 171 correlational study with statistical controls for selection bias; or 172 (ii) (A) demonstrates a rationale based on high-quality research findings or positive 173 evaluation that such program or practice is likely to improve relevant outcomes; and (B) includes 174 ongoing efforts to examine the effects of the program or practice.
+175 "School", as defined in section 16GG of chapter 6A.
+176 "Social inclusion", a state in which all students are valued and feel that they have 177 consistent opportunities to engage in meaningful activities and interactions with their friends, 178 classmates and members of the community regardless of their identity.
+179 "Social isolation", a state in which a student engages in low relative frequencies of peer interactions and experiences or perceives low levels of peer acceptance or high levels of peer rejection, resulting in the student being frequently excluded from social interactions and relationships with friends, classmates and members of the community.

-168 (b) The department shall develop a model threat assessment policy for schools serving 169 students in grades 6 to 12, inclusive, that at a minimum: (i) identifies the types of threatening 170 behavior that may represent a physical threat to the school community; (ii) identifies members 171 within the school community to whom threatening behavior should be reported and the steps to 172 be taken thereafter; (iii) establishes, in consultation with the secretary of health and human 173 services, guidelines for reporting threatening behavior to the statewide reporting program 174 established in section 16DD of chapter 6A and for responding to a report of threatening behavior 175 received through the reporting program; (iv) establishes guidelines for ensuring that, where a 176 credible threat has been identified, the response is in conformance with any applicable school, 177 district, state or federal disciplinary policy and that no disciplinary action is applied 178 disproportionately to students in any protected class identified in any policy of the department, 179 district or school or in federal or state law; and (v) establishes procedures and protocols for 180 coordinating with local law enforcement in the case of a specific unlawful incident or a specific 181 prospect of unlawful or life-threatening activity.
-The model policy shall take into account the 182 requirements of section 363 of chapter 159 of the acts of 2000 and section 8A of chapter 69.
-The 183 department shall make the model policy available to schools serving grades 6 to 12, inclusive.
-184 Schools may adopt the model policy.
+- (b) The department shall develop a model safety assessment policy for schools serving students in grades 6 to 12, inclusive, that at a minimum: - (i) identifies the types of unsafe, harmful, dangerous, life-threatening, violent or unlawful behavior that may represent a physical threat to the school community; - (ii) identifies members within the school community to whom such behavior should be reported and the steps to be taken thereafter; - (iii) establishes, in consultation with the secretary of health and human services, guidelines for reporting such behavior to the statewide reporting program established in section 16GG of chapter 6A and for responding to a report received through the reporting program; - (iv) establishes guidelines for ensuring that, where a credible threat has been identified, the response is in conformance with any applicable school, district, state or federal disciplinary policy and that no disciplinary action is applied disproportionately to students in any protected class identified in any policy of the department, district or school or in federal or state law; and - (v) establishes procedures and protocols for coordinating with local law enforcement in the case of a specific unlawful incident or a specific prospect of unlawful or life-threatening activity. - The model policy shall take into account the requirements of section 363 of chapter 159 of the acts of 2000 and section 8A of chapter 69.
+The department shall make the model policy available to schools serving grades 6 to 12, inclusive.
+Schools may adopt the model policy.